ProjectUNBI/WMI_Ghostly/README.md

 # WMI_Ghostly
-WMI plugin for Eventghost to measure the CPU temperature,usage,etc....
+WMI plugin for Eventghost to triggrt task by CPU temperature,usage,etc....

 # How to add???